G-5

 Copyright: 01/1941

 From Hit Comics #7 - A German agent steals from America plans for a new gun site.
 G-5 heads to Europe to get it back.
-Click here to read the story.

-'Who Took The Airplane Carrier'
+3 'Who Took The Airplane Carrier' 'Who Took The Airplane Carrier'

 Published by Quality Comics